savagechicky/memesense-cracked/README.md

 Download the latest release from Releases

-Run setup.exe as Administrator
+Run memesense.exe as Administrator

-Inject and enjoy
+Load CS2, Inject and enjoy

 💡 Pro tip: Use our pre-made configs for the best “legit” experience!